 The best advice I can offer here is to be transparent prior and during your trip.
 Let your team know when you will be traveling and when you have spotty international WiFi.
 Have clear communication of the process if you can’t be reached or you drop from a call.
-This communication will save you in the long run and increase trust among your team members while you are working on the road.
+This communication will save you in the long run.
+And it will also increase trust among your team members while you are working on the road.

 One thing I always do before I leave on a trip is offline sync as much as possible.
 This is helpful when you’re preparing for how to work while traveling, or just for entertainment purposes.

-Many streaming services like Spotify, Netflix, and Amazon Prime Video/Music allow you to sync content offline for enjoying without an internet connection.
+Many streaming services like Spotify, Netflix, and Amazon Prime Video/Music allow you to sync content offline.
+That way you can enjoy the service without an internet connection.

 Along with entertainment, things like podcasts, Audible.com, and Kindle allow us to sync educational content for offline use as well.

 As a web developer, there are a number of tools and libraries that I make sure don’t need online connection.
-Sometimes I’ll even turn off my internet access for several hours before a trip and try to do some work to see where my internet dependencies are.
+Sometimes I’ll even turn off my internet access for several hours before a trip.
+And then I try to do some work to see where my internet dependencies are.

 In a working world where most of our work is connected to the internet in some way, this can be tricky to figure out what you do offline.
 However, preparing for that scenario might just prevent some crucial downtime when you’re figuring out how to work while traveling.

 Want to be more intentional about the travel that you do.
 Read here to learn about how you can travel more responsibly with your family.

 Whether you’re working nomads like us, or just needing to do some work while on vacation, having reliable international WiFi is important.
 And having a solid plan with redundancy built in can be the difference between downtime and getting work done.